 The Sponsor will manage the business and affairs of the Trust.
-We refer to the Custodian, Distributor, Marketer, and Shareholder Communications Hub collectively as the "Affiliated Service Providers."
+We refer to the Distributor and the Marketer collectively as the "Affiliated Service Provider."

-Because the Sponsor and the Affiliated Service Providers are affiliates of each other, a number of conflicts of interest may arise among the Sponsor and the Affiliated Service Providers, on the one hand, and the Trust and its Shareholders, on the other hand.
-As a result of these conflicts, the Sponsor and the Affiliated Service Providers may favor their own interests over the interests of the Trust and its Shareholders.
+Because the Sponsor and the Affiliated Service Provider are affiliates of each other, a number of conflicts of interest may arise among the Sponsor and the Affiliated Service Provider, on the one hand, and the Trust and its Shareholders, on the other hand.
+As a result of these conflicts, the Sponsor and the Affiliated Service Provider may favor their own interests over the interests of the Trust and its Shareholders.
 These potential conflicts include, among others, the following:

-- The Sponsor has a disincentive to replace the Affiliated Service Providers because of the affiliation with the Sponsor; and - The Sponsor and the Affiliated Service Providers may, from time-to-time, have conflicting demands in respect of their obligations to the Trust and, in the future, to other clients.
+- The Sponsor has a disincentive to replace the Affiliated Service Provider because of the affiliation with the Sponsor; and - The Sponsor and the Affiliated Service Provider may, from time-to-time, have conflicting demands in respect of their obligations to the Trust and, in the future, to other clients.